Izzo2le/brightoneventsannually/README.md

 ### When i manually tested the website, when i click the navigation button it should navigate througout the site, i clicked on each link on my navigation bar, each link took me to the webpage i clicked on.
 ### when I clicked on the submit button on my 'get in touch' page, i filled in the page with my email address, chose a subject and wrote in a message, once i clicked submit it sent the message and cleared the field.
 I also tried not completing the email correctly which sent an error message telling me I needed to add in all the details needed for an email (e.g.'@')
 ### When i clicked on the videos on my events page each one of them played, they allowed me to full screen and skip the video without faulting, i was able to pause the video and come out of full screen at any point.
-# When i clicked on the social media links they took me through to each of the links and opened them in a new page, they allowed me to browse the whole site and interact if I chose to do so.
+### When i clicked on the social media links they took me through to each of the links and opened them in a new page, they allowed me to browse the whole site and interact if I chose to do so.
+### Clicking on the links for transportation took me through to the link for trnsport, the first one took me to the train link for national rail and the second took me through to national express.

 ### automatic testing, how to automatically test?
 (ADD IN AUTOMATIC TESTING PHOTOS)